 Now that it’s nearly two months since it came out, I went to see Frozen.
 Twice.
 It is still the season for it, after all, and it hasn’t left the theaters quite yet.
 So it was my turn to be delighted by the magic of animation and music and storytelling.
 Here are some thoughts about it, a few of them in response to Melpomene’s earlier post.
 In no particular order:

 - The music is beautiful.
-I particularly enjoyed “Frozen Heart,” the song of the ice harvesters at the start of the movie, as well as “Heimr Arnadalr,” the choral coronation piece which translates approximately as follows:
+I particularly enjoyed “Frozen Heart,” the song of the ice harvesters at the start of the movie, as well as “Heimr Arnadalr,” the choral coronation piece which translates from Old Norse approximately as follows:

 Worthy Queen of greatness

 We crown thee with hope, love and faith.

 Follow the Queen of light/ the Queen’s light

 Of course, it’s hard to sing a choral piece (or antiphonal yoiking) alone, so I’ve also had “Let it Go” and “Love is an Open Door” running through my head on repeat.
 It’s lovely having a song of defiance against the Polar Vortex weather.